cybertraining-dsc/fa20-523-316/project/project.md

 ## 7. Analysis Of User Behavior:

-Data is sanitized, we then proceed in data mining and analysis techniques to perform data analytics and find useful information.
+Data is sanitized as metnioned in [^5.1], we then proceed in data mining and analysis techniques to perform data analytics and find useful information.
 We tried to find evidence supporting some of our beliefs that by reviewing Twitter data for insights into user behavior and tweeting patterns.

 ### Hypothesis 1: Twitter users are commenting on the elections and retweeting the Presidential tweets.

-Activity based on following and usage: Research has been conducted on message framing behavior of users on Twitter as a function of various characteristics including the number of followers and level of activity.
+Activity-based on following and usage: Research has been conducted on message framing behavior of users on Twitter as a function of various characteristics including the number of followers and level of activity.
 Adding hashtag(#) to the preceding keywords allowing users to search with the word.
 The use of hashtag become part of Twitter trends and also enables them to reach a large audience.

 Similarly, we believe that a similar trend will be discovered in our election dataset.
 Users with a large following and heavy usage will be more concerned about making their tweets searchable and then those having fewer followers and less number of tweets.
 By framing the keyword with hashtag(#), large users are